 Programme and timetable of the course - 2nd semester

 The exam consists in an oral discussion on different subjects treated during the course.
-The dates of the exam are indicated on Infostud where the student is requested to apply.
+The dates of the exam are indicated on Infostud where the student is requested to apply; postponements of a few days may be required because of other duties of the teachers.
 The winter session (in February) is reserved to students of the IV year and later, but it is possible for students of the III year to take a partial examination on the subjects discussed in the first semester, only in the February session.

 M. Laposata "Laboratory Medicine", Lange - McGraw Hill (also available via the Access Medicine platform).